-Mouth sores and ulcers: you need to brush your teeth every time after eating to avoid germs growing.
-Use a soft toothbrush and rinse three times a day with 1/2 to 1 teaspoon of baking soda mixed in water.
-It's better to avoid acidic foods such as oranges, lemons and grapefruits; tell your doctor or nurse if you have ulcers, as they can help to prevent or to treat mouth sores.
+Mouth sores and ulcers: you should always brush your teeth after eating to avoid germs growing.
+To prevent or to help treat mouth sores use a soft toothbrush and rinse three times a day with 1/2 to 1 teaspoon of baking soda mixed in water (or regular mouthwash).
+It's better to avoid acidic foods such as oranges, lemons and grapefruits.
+Tell your doctor or nurse if you have ulcers, as they can help to prevent or to treat mouth sores.